lbnl-science-it/Training-Lawrencium-101-Feb2021/Training-Lawrencium-101-Feb2021.md

 #### Accounts, Partitions, Quality of Service (QOS)

-- Check slurm association, such as qos, account, partition
+- Check slurm association, such as qos, account, partition, the information is required when submitting a job

 `sacctmgr show association user=wfeinstein -p`